Can Scleroderma qualify for Social Security disability benefits?

 Author: Attorney Lloyd Bemis

-Updated: 9/27/2024
+Updated: 3/20/2025

-Summary: Can I get disability benefits if I am suffering from the effects of systemic scleroderma?
+Can I get disability benefits if I am suffering from the effects of systemic scleroderma?

-First you must meet the SSA’s financial requirement: You must have worked long enough, recently enough, and not made over a predetermined level of income.
+You must have worked long enough, recently enough, and not made over a predetermined level of income.

 Second you must meet the medical requirements:

-To qualify for benefits, in addition to meeting the SSA’s financial requirements, applicants must provide medical evidence confirming their diagnosis and demonstrate involvement of multiple organs or body systems, or specific physical limitations.
+To qualify for benefits, in addition to meeting the SSA’s financial requirements, applicants must provide medical evidence confirming their diagnosis and demonstrate involvement of multiple organs or body systems or specific physical limitations.
 Key criteria for qualification include the involvement of two or more organs or body systems, with at least one affected to a moderate severity level, accompanied by symptoms such as severe fatigue, fever, malaise, or involuntary weight loss.
 Alternatively, applicants may qualify if they exhibit contractures or deformities in their hands or feet, necessitating the use of assistive devices, or if they experience irreversible atrophy in their limbs that impedes their ability to perform daily activities.

 Additionally, the presence of Raynaud’s Phenomenon, characterized by severe complications such as gangrene or ischemia, can also support a claim for disability benefits.
 Applicants must document recurring symptoms that significantly interfere with daily functioning, including severe fatigue and malaise.